tangledhelix/breaktime-workflow/README.md

 ([Pomodoro][1]), and when I go back to "break-time" mode.

 Uses a configurable list of apps to start or quit when switching modes.
+Can hide (close) all windows of an app, and close a series of tabs in Google Chrome.

 Also turns Do Not Disturb mode on or off in Notification Center.

 Use "work" or "break" keywords in Alfred to trigger.